 Since directly connected customers are always situated in one of the eight distribution zones in which distribution companies have historically been operating, their forecasted contracted capacities are added to the forecasted contracted capacity of the particular zone.
-The sum of the forecasted contracted capacities of all eight zones is shown in Table 12 and Chart 6.
+The sum of the forecasted contracted capacities of all eight zones does not change over time and its amount is shown in Table 12 and Chart 5.
 This value is based on a three-year average of the maximum daily consumption, in cubic metres, of all eight distribution zones entering the matrix of distances used in the calculations under the CWD methodology and on the forecasted contracted capacities of directly connected customers.
-The forecasted contracted capacities of directly connected customers are based on the values planned for 2024.
+The forecasted contracted capacities of directly connected customers are based on the values planned for 2024 and will be used as constant values for the effective year of the consulted NC TAR period, i.e. 2025.